Hiroreco/enreco-archive/recap-data/glossary/characters/fuwawa.md

 **Name:** Fuwawa Abyssguard
 **Guild:** Jade Sword

-Though she started off more lost than most, Fuwawa showed a strong will to grow, learning as she went.
-With the help of Elizabeth, her trusty breadlady, she found her footing and steadily carved her own path.
+Though she began more lost than most, Fuwawa showed a strong will to grow, learning as she went.
+With the help of Elizabeth, her trusty bread lady, she found her footing and steadily carved her own path.
 She never gambled, never stirred up conflict—just focused on her quests.
 This made her a sharp contrast to her fuzzier counterpart, Mococo, who frequently got into trouble.
-Fuwawa spent much of her time keeping an eye on her, until she got so fed up that she gave up trying altogether.
+Fuwawa spent much of her time keeping an eye on her until she got so fed up that she gave up trying altogether.

 Toward the end, Fuwawa found unexpected joy in chickens.
 It began when she tended Elizabeth’s small flock of chicks, and soon, she developed a deep connection with them.
 But when corruption took hold of the kingdom, tragedy struck.
 Again and again, her beloved chicks were slaughtered despite her best efforts to protect them.
 Eventually, Fuwawa herself fell to the corruption.

-Yet, with the help of her comrades, the corruption was vanquished and Fuwawa returned to normal.
-Peace was restored, and once more she gathered a new flock of chicks—her happiness complete… until Mococo accidentally murdered them all again.
+Yet, with the help of her comrades, the corruption was vanquished, and Fuwawa returned to normal.
+Peace was restored, and once more she gathered a new flock of chicks—her happiness complete… until Mococo accidentally murdered them all.
+Again.

 ### Chapter 2